 The Modern EF5 Drought

-The United States has not had an officially rated EF5 tornado since Moore, Oklahoma on May 20, 2013.
-As of 2026, that's 13 years - the longest EF5-caliber drought in modern history.
-Meteorologists debate whether this reflects actual reduction in tornado intensity or a stricter application of damage-based rating criteria.
+The US has not had an officially rated EF5 tornado since Moore 2013 - the longest EF5 drought in modern history.
+Why?
+Meteorologists debate rating standards vs actual intensity.

 The Numbers